-15.3.2 BCom Honors Program
+15.4.2 BCom Honors Program

-Honors programs in Business are available in several areas (see §§54.6.1 and 54.6.2).
+Honors programs in Business are available in several areas (see §§64.6.1, 64.6.2, and 64.6.3).
 Application to the Honors program is normally made after the completion of Year Two of the BCom program.
-Students may be required to have completed specific course work in Year Two to be eligible for consideration (see §54.6).
+However, qualified students in any year are encouraged to apply.
+Acceptance may depend on whether the students have room in their programs to complete Honors requirements.
+Students may be required to have completed specific course work in Year Two to be eligible for consideration (see §64.6).
 Prospective students must be currently in the BCom program, or have been accepted for admission to the BCom program.
 Students must normally present a minimum GPA of 3.7.
-Students will normally have received a grade of A- or higher in ECON 101, 102, MATH 113 or 114 and STAT 151.
+Students will normally have received a grade of A- or higher in ECON 101, 102, MATH 113 or 114 and STAT 151, or have otherwise demonstrated excellence in their academic Program.
 Admission decisions will be made jointly by the Undergraduate Office in Business and the Department responsible for administering the particular Honors program to which the student is applying.

-15.3.3 Diploma in Corporate Finance
+15.4.3 Diploma in Corporate Finance